openlibraryenvironment/listener-openurl/doc/manual.md

 * `digitalOnly` -- boolean indicating that pickup location should not be solicited and `deliveryMethod` should be passed to ReShare as `URL`
 * `copyrightTypes` -- an array of objects with properties `code` and `name` specifying the ISO18626 copyright type codes to offer as options for that field and the display names to associate with them

-For communication with the ReShare back-end:
+#### For communication with the ReShare back-end:

 * `okapiUrl` -- The full HTTP or HTTPS URL of the Okapi instance that provides the gateway to the ReShare node that the listener serves, for example `http://localhost:9130`.
 * `tenant` -- The name of the tenant on that ReShare node which the resolver serves, for example `diku`.
 * `username` -- The name of the user who resource-sharing requests should be posted as.
 This should be a user who has all the necessary permissions, but it is preferable to avoid using an administrator -- just as one does not usually run Unix services as root.
 A special user such as `openurl` might be created for this purpose.
 * `password` -- The password needed to authenticate the specified user.

-For preferentially sourcing the patron id from a header (eg. provided by SSO):
+#### For preferentially sourcing the patron id from a header (eg. provided by SSO):

 * `reqIdHeader` -- The HTTP header providing the patron id.
 Typically this will be explicitly populated by a proxy that will strip any pre-existing value.
 * `reqIdToLower`, `reqIdToUpper` -- Boolean options that transform the case of the incoming id from a header.
 * `reqIdRegex`, `reqIdReplacement` -- Strings to facilitate transform of the incoming id from a header, syntax following the the [Javascript replace function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) that implements them.
 Example: `{ reqIdRegex: 'abc-(.*)', reqIdReplacement: '$1-b' }`

+#### For templating:

+These all contain the names of [template](#templates) to be used when generating the HTML to interact with the user.
+Templates are loaded from the `config/templates` directory.

+* `template.good` -- a response when a request has been successfully posted.
+* `template.bad` -- notification that a request has been unsuccessful.
+* `template.form1` -- a form to fill in with request details.
+This is typically presented empty or nearly empty, and contains many metadata fields.
+* `template.form2` -- a form to confirm a request and provide a few extra details such as pickup location.
+* `template.already` -- notification that the request just submitted had already been submitted.
+* `template.limit` -- notification that the request was not placed as the user is already at the configured limit for outstanding requests.
+* `template.*` -- other templates, to be added as necessary.

+#### For multiple back ends:

 To specify several different back-ends, provide a directory under the `services` key ([example](https://github.com/openlibraryenvironment/listener-openurl/blob/a68a71b8d2feab37e3cc24ad5444396e53668c6b/config/caliban.json#L10-L36)).
 Within this sub-object, each key is the identifier of a service, and the corresponding value is an object with most configuration listed above.
 These are used when the OpenURL resolver is accessed via a baseURL whose last path component is equal to the identifier.
 When the resolver is accessed using a baseURL that does not match any of the configured service identifiers, it falls back to using the default service configuration (`okapiURL` etc.) specified at the top level. `loggingCategories`, `listenPort` and `docRoot` are only valid at the top-level.

-For templating:

-* `template.good` -- the name of a [template](#templates) to be used when generating the HTML for a response when a request has been successfully posted.
-* `template.bad` -- the name of a template to be used when generating the HTML for a response when a request has been unsuccessful.
-* `template.*` -- other templates, to be added as necessary.

 ### Templates

 The HTML pages that are returned in response to OpenURL requests are generated using [Handlebars](https://handlebarsjs.com/) templates.
 Each template is stored in its own file, conventionally in the `templates` subdirectory of the `config` directory.
 The filenames are specified as the values corresponding to `template.*` keys in [the configuration file](#configuration-file), where the part of the key after `template.` is one of a small defined set.
 A set of values is passed into the template, so it can include them in the generated text.
-These values can in principle vary by template, because each template is invoked in a different situation where different information is pertinent.
-However, at present, only two templates are used -- `good` and `bad` -- and they are both passed the same variables:
+These values vary by template, because each template is invoked in a different situation where different information is pertinent.
+However, the `good` and `bad` template are both passed the same variables:

 * `status` -- the HTTP status of the Okapi-mediated response from ReShare.
 For successful requests this will be a 2XX code, most likely 201; for unsuccessful requests it could be anything.
 * `json` -- when the body of the response received from ReShare is valid JSON, this contains the decoded structure, which can be addressed granularly, and `text` is not present.